2021 European Athletics Team Championships

 The 2021 European Athletics Team Championships was held in four cities, on 29–30 May (Super League) and on 19–20 June 2021.
-For the very first time, the ETC was not held on the same weekend for all leagues.
+For the first time, the ETC was not held on the same weekend for all leagues.
 At the European Athletics Team Championships medals are not awarded in individual events.

 Grouping and host cities

 It had been decided in 2018 that, starting in 2021, a new system would be introduced for grouping teams in the ETC. This would aim to have 8 teams in the Super League (plus the host country if it had not already qualified), 12 teams in the First and Second Leagues, and all the remaining teams in the Third League.

 The city of Minsk, Belarus, initially designated as the Super League venue, was replaced by Chorzów in November 2020 due to the political situation in Belarus.

 Super League

 The 2021 Super League will consist of only 8 teams, instead of the previously 12 in all previous editions.

 As Ukraine withdrew on 24 May because of the COVID-19 pandemic, the EAA ruled that they will be relegated in 2023.

 The event will be attended by 7,600 spectators.
 The entry is free.